 Trying one's best for happiness is a required trait of any character who is an ethical hedonist without being hypocritical or a Hollywood Atheist.
 However, a character doesn't have to be philosophically inclined to be for happiness.
 The desire to make the world a better place through spreading or enabling happiness can come from anything from simple empathy to the religious worship of a deity that fits the concept.

 The dark sideAn ethical hedonist character that strives for happiness generally doesn't try to force people to be "happy", remove free will altogether or otherwise commit gross violations for the greater good.
 Extending ethical hedonism that far pushes it into the realm of the Totalitarian Utilitarian and makes the character a Well-Intentioned Extremist.

-However, given enough Insane Troll Logic, or simply disconnected from empathy, human dignity and the spirit behind the principle, ANY principle can be twisted into something vile without violating it.
+However, given enough Insane Troll Logic, or simply a disconnect from empathy, human dignity and the spirit behind the principle, ANY principle can be twisted into something vile without violating it.
 Ethical hedonism is not immune from this trend, and it can be perverted either by interpreting "happiness" in a way that the person receiving the "happiness" wouldn't agree with, or taking the principle way beyond common sense to some narrow-minded extreme.
 There are a few such examples when ethical hedonism is philosophically taken to the Logical Extreme: